Umuzi-org/ACN-syllabus/content/topics/web-frontend/intro-to-web-design/_index.md

 ### Colour
-Colour and consistency is important in web applications and sites.
+Colour and consistency are important in web applications and sites.
 Read this [article](https://www.tictocdigital.co.uk/journal/46-the-importance-of-colour-in-web-design) to get a better idea and understanding of this.

 ### Difference between bad and good design?